akb_forget

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% (the parameter 'memory_id' is described as 'Memory ID to delete').
-The tool description adds no additional semantic information beyond what is already in the schema, so baseline 3 is appropriate.
+Schema coverage is 100% with the parameter 'memory_id' described as 'Memory ID to delete'.
+The description adds no extra information beyond restating 'by its ID', but baseline 3 is maintained due to high schema coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.